codefuse-ai/MFTCoder/README.md

 ## News
+🔥🔥 [2024/01/17] We released MFTCoder v0.3.0, mainly for MFTCoder-accelerate.
+It now supports new models like Mixtral(MoE), Deepseek-coder, chatglm3.
+It supports FSDP as an option.
+It also supports Self-paced Loss as a solution for convergence balance in Multitask Fine-tuning.

+🔥🔥 [2024/01/17] [CodeFuse-Deepseek-33B](https://huggingface.co/codefuse-ai/CodeFuse-Deepseek-33B) has been released, achieving a pass@1 (greedy decoding) score of 78.7% on HumanEval.
+It achieves top1 win-rate on Bigcode Leardboard.

+🔥🔥 [2024/01/17] [CodeFuse-Mixtral-8x7B](https://huggingface.co/codefuse-ai/CodeFuse-Mixtral-8X7B) has been released, achieving a pass@1 (greedy decoding) score of 56.1% on HumanEval.

 🔥🔥 [2023/11/07] [MFTCoder Paper](https://arxiv.org/abs/2311.02303) has been released on Arxiv, which discloses technique details of multi-task-fine-tuning.

 🔥🔥 [2023/10/20] [CodeFuse-QWen-14B](https://huggingface.co/codefuse-ai/CodeFuse-QWen-14B) has been released, achieving a pass@1 (greedy decoding) score of 48.8% on HumanEval, which gains 16% absolute improvement over the base model [Qwen-14b](https://huggingface.co/Qwen/Qwen-14B)